displace2023/DISPLACE_Baselines/README.md

 # Updates
 [24/01/2023]: We have released the code to compute the Baseline for speaker diarization.

+[25/01/2023]: We have made updates to the run.sh and scoring scripts please update your files.

 The results are computed on development set part 1 and will be updated with more data.

 # Baseline for speaker diarization